Michael-Meade/MinerFind/Projects/cowrie_log.md

 # About

-This is probally my third or so time attempting to code a Cowrie log scraper.
+This is probably my third or so time attempting to code a Cowrie log scraper.
 But this time is different because I experimented with design patterns.
-Design patterns purpose is to make the code more organized.
+Design pattern's purpose is to make the code more organized.
 Which makes it easier to fix problems and add more features.

 # What I learned
 The whole idea of the 'get_links' method was to create an array of all the URLs that were accessed. "h" is the array I created to store all the urls.